LPmemoh/Lucidity/README.md

 ### Prerequisites
 - Node.js (v14 or higher)
 - MongoDB or PostgreSQL
-- Stripe Account (for payment integration)
-- Firebase / Auth0 Account (for authentication)
+- Supabase Account (for authentication)

 ### Steps
 1. Clone the repository: